giellalt/giellalt.github.io/apps/AppLocalisation.md

 # borealium.org

+[borealium.org](https://github.com/borealium/borealium.org) is now always localised using [our Pontoon instance](https://divvun-pontoon-vm.norwayeast.cloudapp.azure.com/projects/borealium/).
+Log in using your GitHub account, it should be automatic.

+All localisations are automatically synced from Pontoon to GitHub, but only after the localisations have been verified and accepted by an administrator.

+It is still possible to also do localisations directly in GitHub, and those changes will be synced with Pontoon automatically.
+For that reason, the documentation below is kept for reference.

+---

 All pathnames in this section are relative to the root of the [borealium.org](https://github.com/borealium/borealium.org) repository.

 ## Languages and fallback mechanisms